LG Harris & Co

 Their brushes are primarily for the building trade and DIY markets.
 It is the largest brush manufacturer in the UK.

 After completion of new buildings on Hanbury Road in 1959, and new warehousing in 1974 the company was operating from a 220,000 sq ft works, and in the 1980s owned over 2000 acres of woodland within a 20-mile radius as a source of the hardwood for the handles of its brushes.
 The company expanded abroad investing in a Wholly Foreign-Owned Enterprise in China.

 The founder, Leslie George Harris, ran his business on Quaker principles, and was a major sponsor of arts and music during the 1960s.

 Recognition

 In 1961, the company was awarded the Royal Warrant by Her Majesty Queen Elizabeth II, for supply of its pig-bristle brushes and decorating tools to the Royal Sandringham Estate.

 The company won the West Midlands Export Business of the Year in 2015.

 Local woodlands

-LG Harris owned a number of plantations such as Little Goosehill Wood in Worcestershire which it intended to use to produce handles, but sold these off in the 1980s.
+LG Harris owned a number of plantations such as Little Goosehill Wood and Uffmoor Wood in Worcestershire which it intended to use to produce handles, but sold these off in the 1980s.